Yawning/bsaes/README.md

 > -- https://golang.org/pkg/crypto/aes/

 bsaes is a portable pure-Go constant time AES implementation based on the excellent code from [BearSSL](https://bearssl.org/).
-It does not use any special hardware instructions even if present (and never will), use `crypto/aes` on such platforms.
+On AMD64 systems with AES-NI and a sufficiently recent Go runtime, it will transparently call `crypto/aes` when `NewCipher` is invoked.

 Features: